kmu2994/Webwemet/README.md

 # Webwemet
-Just a platform were all things required for doing marrage are available.
+Just a platform were all things required for doing marrage are available.it is specially for indian wedding.